25 Famous Shoe Brand Logos: Beyond the Swoosh

 The Titans of Sportswear: When a Simple Shape is Enough

-The world's biggest sportswear brands didn't get there with complex logos.
+The world’s biggest sportswear brands didn’t achieve their success with complex logos.
 They got there with straightforward, abstract marks that are easy to recognise at 100 mph.
 They are defined by motion and energy.

 1. Nike: The $35 Swoosh

-The Swoosh is the most famous logo on the planet.
+The Swoosh is one of the most famous logos on the planet.
 Designed in 1971 by student Carolyn Davidson for a mere $35, it represents the wing of the Greek goddess of victory, Nike.
-But let's be honest, 99.9% of customers don't know or care about that.
+However, let’s be honest, 99.9% of customers are unlikely to know or care about that.
 They just see speed and quality.

 - Entrepreneur’s Takeaway: Don’t get hung up on a deep backstory.
 A simple, dynamic shape that evokes a feeling is infinitely more powerful.
 Your logo’s value comes from what you do with it, not the story you invent.